Human Resource Specialist

 - Travel to and check in at assignment.

-- Check in with incident supervisor and/or dispatch when arriving at the incident.
+- Check in with the incident supervisor and/or dispatch when arriving at the incident.

 - Review Incident Action Plan (IAP) and obtain briefing, objectives, and intent from supervisor.